Templates and Text Modules

-- Use metadata as fields in Microsoft Word documents
+- Using metadata as fields in Microsoft Word documents.

-- Use text module placeholders in Microsoft Word templates (will be replaced when an instance is created)
+- Using text module placeholders in Microsoft Word templates (will be replaced when an instance is created).

-- Use text modules (predefined text) in Microsoft Word documents
+- Using text modules (predefined text) in Microsoft Word documents.

 Essential information about templates and text modules can be found in the user help: